 There's a little ledge in front of the Sugar Tanks.
 It's the perfect place to wait for the Fog Bridge to do its thing, while also enjoying a little shade.

-Fountain and Seating Steps
+Relax by the Fountain and Seating Steps

 Want to get off your feet for a while?
 Head over to the pyramid of Seating Steps, located right in front of the Domino Sugar Factory.